Double the Donation Releases 360MatchPro Volunteer Hub for Corporate Volunteer Benefits

 For example, existing volunteers could receive one piece of content asking them to see if their employer will match their time.
 Meanwhile, volunteer prospects might receive another message informing them about the opportunity and encouraging them to sign up for a volunteer shift to get started.

 If you know the supporter’s company, you can also segment your marketing based on a recipient’s likely eligibility for a grant.
-And, if there’s a history of eligibility for—or participation in—other forms of workplace giving programs (such as matching gifts or volunteer time off), this can also be helpful information to know.
+And, if there’s a history of eligibility for—or participation in—other forms of workplace giving programs (such as matching gifts or volunteer time off), this can also be helpful information to note.

 Creating and sharing useful volunteer grant marketing content